In order to import a CSV file to a dataset, hover over the Data icon in the Navigation bar and click Import Data.

 - Contains Headers? - Headers (column names) are usually in the top row of a CSV file.
 If your data file does not have headers, please un-tick this box before continuing.

-- Preview Length - A preview screen will be shown when the Next button is clicked to give you an overview of what the organised data will look like on our system.
+- Preview Length - A preview screen will be shown when the Next button is clicked to give you an overview of what the organized data will look like on our system.

 If you are satisfied with your choices and the changes made please Click Next to continue.